 Ankylosing Spondylitis and Pregnancy

-Here’s what you should know if you are pregnant, planning to become pregnant or are breastfeeding.
+Here’s what you should know if you are pregnant, planning to become pregnant and breastfeed.

 For a woman considering pregnancy, some questions are universal – will I have severe morning sickness?
 Should I have natural childbirth or get an epidural?
 Will I use cloth diapers or disposables?
 But if you have ankylosing spondylitis (AS) you probably have some unique ones – will my disease or medication affect my baby’s development?
 Will my symptoms worsen during pregnancy?
 Will arthritis affect my delivery?
 Will I be physically able to care for my new baby?